socioboard/f-board/README.md

 ![](http://i.imgur.com/0XE6SbI.png)
-**i-board** is a multiple instagram account management app, it helps you to login to multiple instagram accounts from your  iOS or Android device and do various instagram activities like follow, unfollow,comment,like, scheduling posts etc. Its a a very powerful instagram marketing automation app.
+**f-boardpro**is a multiple facebook account management app, it helps you to login to multiple facebook accounts from your iOS or Android device and do various facebook activities like post, like, comment, managing pages, groups and much more.

 Features:
 ===========